What I eat for breakfast most days creates controversy wherever I go.

 8 ounces lecithin granules (a brain food that makes the smoothie creamy)

-The first five ingredients have to be sifted through a sieve into a large bowl or pot, so there will be no hard lumps in the smoothie.
+Sift the first five ingredients through a sieve into a large bowl or pot, so there won’t be hard lumps in the smoothie.
 Beet root powder is particularly prone to this.
 Just keep stirring the powder and lumps around in the sieve with a wooden spoon, and after a while it will all go through.
 Last add the lecithin unsifted, as it will only gum up your sieve.

 Stir the stuff until it is all the same light cocoa powder color.
-Lift from the bottom of the bowl as you stir.
+Lift the powder from the bottom of the bowl as you stir.

 Store it in an airtight glass or food grade plastic container.
 When I am traveling, it’s usually in a Ziploc gallon freezer zipper bag, inside another plastic bag.
 It’s handy to have a low carb breakfast with me on the road.

-My actual breakfast starts with a serving of fresh fruit, then the smoothie powder mixed with enough pure water to make it sort of like chocolate pudding.
+My actual breakfast starts with a serving of fresh fruit, then the smoothie powder mixed with enough pure water to give it the texture and look of chocolate pudding.
 Sometimes I mix it with yogurt (I like vegan yogurt, of course) so that I get the health benefits of the lactobacillis.
 The baroque versions include a dash of vanilla extract, and unsweetened vegan milk instead of yogurt or water.
-You can blend it in a blender, but it mixes up easily with just a bowl and spoon (which you’ll use to eat it with anyway), saving you the hassle of washing the blender afterwards.
+You can blend it in a blender, but it mixes up easily with just a bowl and spoon (with which you’ll eat it, anyway, saving you the hassle of washing a blender afterwards.)